wsmd/typing-monitor/README.md

   componentDidMount() {
     const { discussion, user } = this.props;
     this.dbRef = db.ref(`/discussions/${discussion.id}/users/${user.id}`);
-    // using TypingMonitor is same as using TypingMonitor.Static this.typingMonitor = new TypingMonitor({ wait: 1000 });
+    // using TypingMonitor is the same as using TypingMonitor.Static this.typingMonitor = new TypingMonitor.Static({ wait: 1000 });
   }

   handleInput(e) {